-Shugsep, a Nyingma nunnery, traces its rituals and practice to some of the most illustrious female practitioners in Tibetan history.
-In the previous century, Shugsep was home to one of the most famous teachers of her time, Shugsep Jetsunma.
-The nuns followed a routine primarily of memorizing scriptures and meditating, living as ascetic hermits in caves in the hillside.
+A Nyingma nunnery, Shugsep traces its rituals and practice to some of the most illustrious female practitioners in Tibetan history.
+In the previous century, Shugsep Nunnery was home to one of the most famous teachers of her time, Shugsep Jetsunma.

-Following the Cultural Revolution in 1959, the nuns were forced to leave Shugsep and it was completely destroyed.
+Following the Cultural Revolution in 1959, the nuns of Shugsep Nunnery in Tibet were forced to leave and it was completely destroyed.
 Although the nunnery was partially rebuilt in the 1980s by the nuns themselves, the nuns have faced frequent harassment by Chinese authorities.

-The majority of the nuns studying in Shugsep Nunnery in Dharamsala come from the original Shugsep.
+The majority of the nuns studying in Shugsep Nunnery near Dharamsala come from the original Shugsep.
 Here the nuns have the opportunity to participate in a nine-year academic program of Buddhist philosophy, debate, Tibetan language and English.
-Their teachers come from Penor Rinpoche’s monastery, Namdrol Ling, in southern India.

 Every Sunday night the Shugsep nuns practice Chod ritual, following the lineage of Chod practice that comes down from the great female practitioner of the 11th century, Machik Lapdron.
 This ritual focused on severing worldly attachments as one imagines satisfying the needs of all living beings everywhere by offering up oneself.